Never Miss a Beat!

 - Age: Men over 65 years old have an increased risk of prostate cancer

-- Race: African American men are more likely to develop prostate cancer than Caucasian men
+- Race: Black men are more likely to develop prostate cancer than Caucasian men

 - Family history: There is an increased risk if a family member had prostate cancer